turingschool/backend-curriculum-site/module4/lessons/javascript-build-tools.markdown

 <script src="main.bundle.js"></script>
 ```

 This is the line that loads up your bundle.
 Notice that we only have to load a single JS file.
-This is one of the major benefits of Webpack (or another frontend build tool) -- it will package all of our JS files and their dependencies into a single bundle that we can load.
+This is one of the major benefits of Webpack (or another frontend build tools) -- it will package all of our JS files and their dependencies into a single bundle that we can load.

 Since the `index.html` file is the entry point for our application, we're loading in the "main" bundle.